This article may contain compensated links.

-I’ve been living in Croatia for many years, so –if it’s OK with you– I’ll call myself a local, at least an adopted one.
+I’ve been living in Croatia for almost a decade, so –if it’s OK with you– I’ll call myself a local, at least an adopted one.
 Why do I live in Croatia, you ask?
-That’s a story for another post, but for now I’ll sum it up in two simple words: Croatian partner.
+That’s a story for another post, but I’ll sum it up in two simple words: Croatian husband.

 Well, after all these years, I’ve gathered a ton of info that I would have loved to have before adventuring into the country, which I’m happy to share with you now –here’re the best Croatia travel tips.